TheCocoaProject/cordova-plugin-nativestorage/README.md

 ##<a name="installation"></a>Installation
 The plugin can be installed via the Cordova command line interface:
-* Navigate to the root folder for your phonegap project.
+* Navigate to the root folder for your cordova/phonegap/ionic project.
 * Run the command:
 ```sh
 cordova plugin add cordova-plugin-nativestorage
 ```